- Residence Hall Living

 As residence hall students, you have an active voice in policy formation and activity planning in the halls through participation in hall government on a variety of levels.
 All residents are part of the Association of Residence Halls, and may choose to run for office at the floor or wing level, hall level, or serve on campus-wide Policy, Budget, Conduct, Food and Facilities, Integrated Media, Recycling, or Programming Boards.
 Good grades are important, but they are only part of the complete college experience.
 Residence hall activities offer opportunities to make friends and develop the social skills employers look for.

 What is the U Card?

 The U Card is your campus ID, meal plan card, and library card.
 If you pre-register during the summer, you will receive your U Card at that time.
 You must have this card to enter the dining centers.
 Information will be available at check-in for those students who do not have a U Card.

 The card will give you access to various foods, goods, and service outlets throughout the campus when you activate the debit card (pre-paid credit card) portion (Debit Account).
 To activate your Debit Account, simply deposit a minimum of $25.00 at the U Card Office located in the lower level of the Memorial Union.

 A U Card Debit Account (U Cash) is a convenient way to have money available for food, services, or doing laundry on campus.
 Check this website for more information: U Card Website.
 You or family members may deposit $25, $50, or $100 into the account.
-Students can use their U Card Account as cash at any of the on-campus Dining Service Centers, including Twamley Snack Bar, Wings Airport Cafe, Med School Snack Bar, Walsh, Wilkerson, Union convenience stores, and the University Bookstore.
+Students can use their U Card Account as cash at any of the on-campus Dining Service Centers, including Twamley Snack Bar, Wings Airport Cafe, Med School Snack Bar, and Walsh, Wilkerson, Union convenience stores.
 Check the calendar handbook or the website above for the most recent list.